-Renovations/additions: Changes were made to the first floor in 1983 which improved information and reference finding capabilities.
-In 1988 interior was re-organized to put stacks into better-suited positions.
-Refurbishment of the H. R. Stewart Exhibition Room was completed Fall 2000.
-The renovation of the ground floor created the John B. MacNair Learning Commons, which officially opened 25 May 2009, featured a group study rooms, a new service desk, a cafe, and a research and technology help desk.
+This structure was named in honour of Harriet (MacNairn) Irving (1899 – 1976), the spouse of K.C.
+Irving, a prominent industrialist from New Brunswick.
+The first floor underwent renovations in 1983, enhancing its information and reference retrieval capacities.
+In 1988, the interior was restructured to better position the stacks.
+The H. R. Stewart Exhibition Room was refurbished and completed in the fall of 2000.
+The ground floor renovation led to the creation of the John B. MacNair Learning Commons, which was inaugurated on May 25, 2009, and featured group study rooms, a new service desk, a cafe, and a research and technology help desk.